Ice Bulletins (and Warnings) and Iceberg Bulletins

 |FECN16 - Eastern and Northern Arctic||June to October||Latest|

 These documents provide a post-seasonal summary of prevailing ice conditions and related weather.
-The Canadian Arctic summary is issued by the CIS in three time periods – Spring (February to May), Summer (June to October) and the period from November to January is described in the Arctic Annual Atlas.
+The Canadian Arctic summary is issued by the Canadian Ice Service in three time periods – Spring (February to May), Summer (June to October) and the period from November to January is described in the Arctic Annual Atlas.
 The Summer Summary includes the Labrador Coast when ice lingers beyond the end of May.

-The Great Lakes Seasonal Summary is issued in partnership with the US National Ice Center under the NAIS.
+The Great Lakes Seasonal Summary is issued in partnership with the US National Ice Center under the North American Ice Service.